Course Overview

 Note: The class schedule is tentative and subject to change!
 Please check the online schedule frequently.

-Week Topic Date Activity Reading List
+Week Topic Date Reading List Note

-Deepfakes, Phrenology, Surveillance, and More!
-A Taxonomy of AI Privacy Risks
+Week 2 Key concepts in privacy 01/13 Deepfakes, Phrenology, Surveillance, and More!
+A Taxonomy of AI Privacy Risks (CHI 2024)

-PrivacyLens: Evaluating Privacy Norm Awareness of Language Models in Action
+PrivacyLens: Evaluating Privacy Norm Awareness of Language Models in Action (NeurIPS 2024)

 Expectation and purpose: understanding users’ mental models of mobile app privacy through crowdsourcing (UbiComp 2012)